 Type-based pre-indexing.
 The idea behind pre-indexing is to maintain specialized indexing structures for each rtype (which in this work is done based on user annotations).
-Conceptually, the indexing structure will keep track of all the rtype inhabitants dynamically, assigning a unique identifier (the pre-index key) to each of them.
-E.g., for lst we could assign $\{[] \mapsto k_0, [] \mapsto k_1, [,] \mapsto k_2, \ldots\}$.
+We denote as inhabitants of $rtype \tau$ the set of the most general terms (w.r.t. gen relation) that are instances of τ .
+The indexing structure will keep track of the rtype inhabitants constructed during the execution dynamically, assigning a unique identifier (the pre-index key) to each representant (modulo variants).
+E.g., for lst we could assign $\{[] \mapsto k_0, [] \mapsto k_1, [,] \mapsto k_2, \ldots\}$ (that is, k_i for each list of length i).
+Note that special any does not define a concrete term constructor and is not pre-indexed, while nv represents all possible term constructors with any as arguments.